Daromog/Q-ViD/README.md

 4. [TVQA](https://github.com/jayleicn/TVQA/tree/master)
 5. [IntentQA](https://github.com/JoseponLee/IntentQA)

-After downloading, the original files (json,jsonl,csv) from each dataset, they have to be preprocessed to a unique json format using a [preprocessing_script](data_preprocessing/Data_Preprocess.ipynb).
+After downloading, the original files (json,jsonl,csv) from each dataset they have to be preprocessed to a unique json format using a [preprocessing_script](data_preprocessing/Data_Preprocess.ipynb).
-Afterwards, update the paths for the video folder and annotation files from each dataset in the corresponding [config](lavis/configs/datasets) files.
+Afterwards, update the paths for the video folder and annotation files in the corresponding [config](lavis/configs/datasets) files from each dataset.

 ## Usage
 Update the paths depending on your directory: